taylrj/Study/PITCHME.md

 ---

 ## What are they ?
 (8/8)

 - What is Relay ?
   - Relay provides a way for React applications to declaratively specify data requirements instead of imperatively dictating instructions for how to fetch that data
+  - Declarative data requirements allow Relay to efficiently batch network requests

+---

+## What problems does GraphQL solve ?
+(8/8)

+- What is Relay ?
+  - Relay provides a way for React applications to declaratively specify data requirements instead of imperatively dictating instructions for how to fetch that data